CADC Courses and Classes Overview

 Alcohol and Drugs

 The basics of substance abuse and the psychology of abusers are covered in this course.
 Students look at alcoholism and drug abuse and how it affects individuals, relationships and society.
 Comparisons of drug abuse in sexual abuse and domestic violence cases are observed.
 Along with case studies, students examine behavioral causes for social and defensive drinking.
 Students look at treatment steps and relapse of alcoholics and drug abusers.
+Coursework combines the study of theory, ethics, counseling techniques and case studies.

 Introduction to Counseling